liquibase/liquibase-neo4j/README.md

 ## Neo4j plugin support

-This plugin supports Neo4j 3.5.x and 4.x.
+This plugin supports Neo4j 3.5.x and 4.x (Community Edition and Enterprise Edition).

 It has been tested with Liquibase Community and supports the following features: